71emj/compare/README.md

 });
 ```

-If you wish to use CaseCompare on unknown source this is a preferable pattern, as it gives you more room for security measure.
+If you wish to use Compare on unknown source this is a preferable pattern, as it gives you more room for security measure.

 <strong>note: </strong>when using the function-as-evaluation pattern, in order to access all/specific variable(s) the function will have to use either:
 1. arguments object